MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

 1. Type `Quick Source`, and then choose **Show Quick Source**.
 At the bottom of the DevTools window, the **Quick Source** panel appears, displaying the last file you edited in the **Sources** tool, within the code editor from the **Sources** tool.
 1. Select `Control`+`P` \(Windows, Linux\) or `Command`+`P` \(macOS\) to open the **Open File** dialog.

-## The Debugger pane, to debug JavaScript code
+## Using the Debugger pane to debug JavaScript code

 Use the JavaScript Debugger to step through the JavaScript code that's returned by the server (or stored locally in a Workspace).
 The Debugger includes the **Debugger** pane, along with breakpoints that are set on lines of code in the **Editor** pane.